Sail Canada Courses

 Click to read the details.

-This Program is delivered by a Sail Canada Certified Instructor through our Calma Sailing school, a Sail Canada registered, and Transport Canada licensed Recreational Boating School.
+This program is delivered by a Sail Canada Certified Instructor through our Calma Sailing school, a Sail Canada registered, and Transport Canada licensed Recreational Boating School.
 Participants will be issued a Sail Canada certificate upon successful completion of this course.
 The course cost includes the Basic Cruising Skills textbook, the Sail Canada Logbook, exams, seals, and Sail Canada certification fees.
-A Pleasure Craft Operator Card (PCOC), the required document used in Canada as proof of competency to operate a recreational boat with a motor, can be included if required by the participant for $25 which covers the PCOC processing and card application fees.
-In the live-aboard format all meals are included.
-Marina costs are included.
+A Pleasure Craft Operator Card (PCOC), the required document used in Canada as proof of competency to operate a recreational boat with a motor, can be included if required by the participant for $35, covering the PCOC processing and card application fees.
+In the live-aboard format, all meals are included, as well as marina fees.
 Safety equipment such as PFDs will be provided.
-Our sailboat is a comfortable, modern, 40-foot sailing vessel (Beneteau Oceanis 400), with all the required amenities and safety equipment.
-In the live-aboard format, pillows, pillow covers, and bed sheets are provided, and guests are just asked to provide their own sleeping bags.
+Our sailboat is a comfortable, modern, 40-foot sailing vessel (Beneteau Oceanis 400), equipped with all required amenities and safety equipment.
+In the live-aboard format, pillows, pillow covers, and bed sheets are provided, and guests are only asked to bring their own sleeping bags.

-Participants ages 16 and up can attend, up to a maximum of 4 participants.
-Participants under 19 years of age must be accompanied by a guardian.
-These training sessions will require short periods of moderate upper body exertion, and a moderate level of arm strength.
-Participants may experience sun, wind, spray, rain, and temperatures consistent with the season in southern, coastal British Columbia.
-Underway the vessel may exhibit irregular motion due to wind and waves.
-We ask participants to refrain from smoking when aboard the vessel.
+Participants aged 16 and up can attend, with a maximum of 4 participants.
+Those under 19 years of age must be accompanied by a guardian.
+These training sessions will involve short periods of moderate upper body exertion and a moderate level of arm strength.
+Participants may experience sun, wind, spray, rain, and temperatures consistent with the season in southern coastal British Columbia.
+While underway, the vessel may exhibit irregular motion due to wind and waves.
+We ask participants to refrain from smoking while aboard the vessel.

-A sleeping bag rated for the summer or a three-season type, depending on the season.
-Towel and personal items.
+A sleeping bag rated for summer or a three-season type, depending on the season.
+Sporty, comfortable shoes with non-marking white/light soles.
+Water shoes and hiking shoes.
+Long and short pants depending on the weather.
+Long hiking pants, preferably waterproof.
 A spare warm sweater or fleece.
-A wind-proof and water-proof jacket.
+A windproof and waterproof jacket.
+Thermal underwear.
+Spare clothes for 5 days.
 Hat or toque.
+Towel, toiletries and personal items.
 Sunscreen.
-Sporty comfortable shoes with non-marking white/light soles.
-Water-shoes and hiking shoes.
-Long and short pants depending on the weather.
-Long hiking pants, preferably waterproof.
-Spare clothes for 5 days.
-Thermal underwear.
-Toiletries and personal items.
+Reusable water bottle.
 Camera.

-Fully refundable for the first 7 days after your booking so you can calmly plan your trip, if the booking is made more than 30 days before the lesson start time.
-Cancel more than 45 days before the start time for a full refund minus a 5% booking fee.
-If you cancel 45 days or less before the start time you will receive a 50% refund.
+Fully refundable for the first 7 days after your booking so you can calmly plan your trip, if the booking is made more than 45 days before the course start time.
+Cancel more than 90 days before the start time for a full refund minus a 5% booking fee.
+If you cancel between 90 and 30 days before the start time, you will receive a 50% refund.
+No refund will be given if you cancel less than 30 days prior to the course start date.
 A 30% deposit is required at booking.
-Full payment is due 60 days before the start time.
+Full payment is due 90 days before the start time.
 A 100% refund will be given if we cannot sail due to extreme weather conditions or safety issues.
 See our Terms of Service for details.

-Price rates are shown as price/person and are based on double occupancy of a double-bed private cabin in the live-aboard course format.
+Price rates are shown as price per person and are based on double occupancy of a double-bed private cabin in the live-aboard course format.
 Single individuals occupying a double-bed private cabin are charged as per double occupancy minus 10%.
-Prices are in Canadian dollars and are subject to a 5% Federal Goods and Services Tax (GST).
+Prices are listed in Canadian dollars and are subject to a 5% Federal Goods and Services Tax (GST).
 All prices are subject to change without notice.

 Did not find what you were looking for?